-On the other long-term aspect to be taken in due account, the emerging technologies and market segmentation, AKOS and BIPT discussed the need to adapt regulations to accommodate new technologies and potentially different market segmentation, in such a way as to ensure redundancy and resilience in networks.
+In view of the emerging technologies and market segmentation, AKOS and BIPT discussed the need to adapt regulations to accommodate new technologies and potentially different market segmentation, in such a way as to ensure redundancy and resilience in networks.
 For instance, AKOS made reference to the need for balancing joint use of infrastructure with redundancy for resilience.

-Overall, the questionnaire responses indicate that future PIA regulation will need to address a complex array of challenges, from balancing investment incentives to operationalizing fair access and managing emerging technologies.
+Overall, the questionnaire responses indicate that future PIA regulation will need to address an array of challenges, from balancing investment incentives to operationalizing fair access and managing emerging technologies.
 Additionally, the potential for disputes over pricing and the need for precise infrastructure data feature as relevant themes.

-8. Conclusions
+7. Conclusions

-Throughout this exercise, BEREC collected a comprehensive series of data and information related to the regulation of PIA.
-The starting point of BEREC's activity was related to the recommended markets susceptible to ex ante regulation or markets that may warrant such a treatment under the national circumstances, but BEREC looked also for insights into the data collection on PI from non-telco operators, very detailed aspects on the remedies imposed by PI elements, including the quality of the SMP operators' offer, as well as the interplay between asymmetric and symmetric regulation.
-In this context, it is worth reminding about the analysis that the EC did back in 2020 when the 2014 Recommendation on relevant markets was under revision and when the treatment of PIA was assessed from several angles by the EC's consultant86.
+Throughout this exercise.
+BEREC collected a comprehensive series of data and information related to the regulation of PIA.
+The starting point of BEREC's activity was related to the recommended markets susceptible to ex ante regulation or markets that may warrant such a treatment under the national circumstances.
+However, BEREC has also sought insights into the data collection on PI from non-telco operators, very detailed aspects on the remedies imposed by PI elements, including the quality of the SMP operators' offer, as well as the interplay between asymmetric and symmetric regulation.
+In this context, it is worth recalling EC's 2020 analysis when the 2014 Recommendation on relevant markets was under revision during which the treatment of PIA was assessed from several angles by the EC's consultant.
 On the one hand, PIA's importance as the most upstream market in the value chain of provision of electronic communications services has been clearly signaled at the time and ever since.
-In that sense, PIA regulation is undoubtedly seen as a cross-market remedy with impact on all the other specific markets that may be defined downstream and many countries in Europe do regulate PIA in some form or the other through asymmetric means.
-On the other hand, mandated PIA in countries with fragmented networks or that have not been ducted makes less sense.
+In this sense, PIA regulation is undoubtedly seen as a cross-market remedy with impact on all the other specific markets that may be defined downstream of it and many countries in Europe do regulate PIA in some form or the other through asymmetric means.
+On the other hand, mandated PIA in countries with fragmented networks or unducted networks may not be appropriate.
 This is indeed what BEREC notices with respect to some countries in which the provisions of the national laws implementing the BCRD have been considered enough to assure effective competition, sometimes in well-defined geographic areas (by contrast to the typically national markets for PIA).

 Furthermore, BEREC highlights the growing importance of defining a PIA standalone market, despite the number of NRAs who have done so being rather small to date.
-Considering the recent developments, 2 countries (IE and PT) from the 3 having issued decisions by July 2024 have done so in 2023, 2 more having notified market assessments of PIA standalone in the period from July 2024 to present (BG and LV) and CNMC planning to do so in the close future.
-ECPTRA's analysis is also underway87.
+Considering the recent developments, 2 countries (IE and PT) from the 3 having issued decisions by July 2024 have done so in 2023, 2 more in the period from July 2024 to December 2024 (BG and LV), ECPTRA at the beginning of 2025 and CNMC planning to do so in the close future.
 Therefore, despite the numbers being rather small, an increase of the pace with which NRAs deem PIA adequate to solve the competitive issues identified in their markets is increasing.
 Moreover, as rightfully pointed out by some NRAs, establishing specific obligations targeted at PIA proved to be an effective means for deregulation of other relevant markets, potentially geographically segmented.